Saint Pierre and Miquelon: Connections with mainland France

-There are other connections to mainland France; WestJet provides seasonal flights to Paris-CDG from both Halifax and St. John's.
+There are other connections to mainland France: WestJet provides seasonal flights to Paris-CDG from both Halifax and St. John's.

 Car transport

-North American-sized license plate in Saint-Pierre.
+North American-format license plate in Saint Pierre, bearing the territorial code 975.
 European-sized plates are also issued to suit cars brought over from Europe.

 In the past, Saint Pierre and Miquelon used only standard French vehicle registration plates, rather than plates in the format of 6 in high by 12 in wide used by most other jurisdictions in North America.
 More recently however, American vehicles with North American plates are becoming more common; this has increased since the new car ferry service to Canada began in 2021.

 The islands do not follow the standard French numbering system.
 Until 1952, cars were simply numbered from 1 onwards, without any code to identify them as being from Saint Pierre and Miquelon.
 Beginning in 1952, they had serial numbers followed by the letters SPM; for example, 9287 SPM.
 Since 2000, all numbers have begun with the letters SPM followed by a serial number and serial letter, e.g. SPM 1 A.

 Road signs are in French and are European influenced.